 Members of the committee hold office for up to three years.
-If there's a vacancy (because someone dies, resigns or is removed), the shareholders may elect a replacement.
-That person will continue in office for the remainder of the term for which their predecessor was appointed.
+If a vacancy occurs (because someone dies, resigns, or is removed), the shareholders may elect a replacement.
+That person will continue in office for the remainder of the term for which his or her predecessor was appointed.

-A committee member who is due to retire from the committee is automatically nominated for re-election unless they decline the nomination at least seven clear days before the meeting.
+A committee member who is due to retire from the committee is automatically nominated for re-election unless that person declines the nomination at least seven clear days before the meeting.